Contrasting Aeva Technologies (AEVA) & Its Rivals

 |2.40

-Aeva Technologies currently has a consensus price target of $13.17, indicating a potential upside of 264.73%.
-As a group, “Motor vehicle parts & accessories” companies have a potential upside of 49.55%.
-Given Aeva Technologies’ stronger consensus rating and higher possible upside, analysts clearly believe Aeva Technologies is more favorable than its rivals.
+Aeva Technologies presently has a consensus target price of $13.17, indicating a potential upside of 239.35%.
+As a group, “Motor vehicle parts & accessories” companies have a potential upside of 46.29%.
+Given Aeva Technologies’ stronger consensus rating and higher possible upside, equities research analysts plainly believe Aeva Technologies is more favorable than its peers.

 Summary

-Aeva Technologies rivals beat Aeva Technologies on 10 of the 13 factors compared.
+Aeva Technologies peers beat Aeva Technologies on 10 of the 13 factors compared.

 Aeva Technologies, Inc., through its frequency modulated continuous wave (FMCW) sensing technology, designs a 4D LiDAR-on-chip that enables the adoption of LiDAR across various applications.
 The company is based in Mountain View, California.